 Please contact the Human Resources office if you have any further questions.

-The following internships are not available during Fall 2021 but may be available during spring or summer 2022.
-We will update the internship page during fall 2021.
+The following internships are not available during Summer 2022 but may be available during Fall 2022.
+We will update the internship page during Summer 2022.

 CSPI has been promoting healthy diets for more than 40 years and has had a profound effect on the way Americans eat.
 As part of its mission, Nutrition Action Healthletter (NAH), one of the nation’s largest-circulation nutrition newsletters, helps shape the national conversation on sound nutrition by translating the best available science into advice for the public and healthcare professionals, and ultimately into recommendations for legislatures, government agencies, and industry.
 Interns assist with a variety of projects related to upcoming articles, especially collecting information about packaged and restaurant food online, by phone, and in supermarkets, entering nutrient data into spreadsheets, transcribing interviews, and occasionally preparing recipes.
 Applicants should have strong research and communications skills as well as an eye for detail.
 An interest or coursework in nutrition or dietetics is preferred.